davew-msft/blockchain-hackathon/labs/SmartContractIdeation/02-SmartContractsDefinedUseCase.md

     int public  LastSensorUpdateTimestamp;
 ```

+>> `address` in this case is the ethereum blockchain address needed for counterparty hand-off

 Let's modify the `constructor` which is the basis for all new contracts.
 This should cover the base use case:

 ```